wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 </table>

 A competitor to Delta metadata layer on top of Parquet is <a target="_blank" href="https://www.theregister.com/2023/01/03/apache_iceberg/">Apache Iceberg</a>, used by Snowflake, Cloudera, and Google's BigLake.

+Python's pandas library was built using numpy as a backend for dataframe libraries.
+So one of the major limitations in pandas is in-memory processing for larger datasets.
+However, <a target="_blank" href="https://towardsdatascience.com/pandas-2-0-a-game-changer-for-data-scientists-3cd281fcc4b4">pandas 2.0</a> includes <a target="_blank" href="https://arrow.apache.org/">Apache Arrow</a> for in-memory columnar handling by <a target="_blank" href="https://arrow.apache.org/docs/python/">PyArrow</a>, which is based on the C++ implementation of Arrow, and therefore, fast.

 ## Database Activities